-Famed Italian soprano Mirella Freni dies at age 84
+Renowned Italian soprano Mirella Freni dies at age 84

 Freni died Sunday at her home in Modena, Italy, from a degenerative muscular disease and a series of stokes, according to her manager, Jack Mastroianni of IMG Artists.

-She was the last in a line of Italian sopranos whose very entrance prompted ovations, a link to singers from the golden era and earlier such as Renata Tebaldi, Licia Albanese, Magda Olivero, Maria Caniglia, Amelita Galli-Curci and Luisa Tetrazzini.
-Playwright Albert Innaurato dubbed her “the last prima donna.”
+She was the last in a line of Italian sopranos who prompted ovations with their entrances alone, a link to singers from the golden era and earlier such as Renata Tebaldi, Licia Albanese, Magda Olivero, Maria Caniglia, Amelita Galli-Curci and Luisa Tetrazzini.
+Broadway playwright Albert Innaurato dubbed Freni “the last prima donna.”

+“She didn’t play the part of the prima donna.
+She was clearly the first lady on the stage,” said Chicago Symphony Orchestra music director Riccardo Muti, who conduced Freni many times at Milan’s Teatro alla Scala.
+“It’s another big piece of the chain of great Italian singers that is disappearing, and the future is not very beautiful.
+It is quite cloudy in the world of opera.”

 When Freni made her Metropolitan Opera debut as Mimi in Puccini’s “La Bohème” on Sept.
 29, 1965, at the old house, Zinka Milanov went backstage and told assistant manager Francis Robinson: “She’s so wonderful, this girl, she sounds like a young me.”